wiml/nim-asyncmysql/README.md

 ### Binary protocol

-Floats and doubles are unsupported (but not hard to support).
-Likewise dates and times.
+Date and time values are not supported (but not hard to support).
+You can always CAST to a string or seconds-since-the-epoch format on the server side, though.

 Integer conversions between the local data types and the wire protocol might not be correct in all circumstances, especially if Nim's int is